 Industrial Technology is an activity based learning class where students develop the necessary skills and learn the challenges of designing, planning, working with materials, and using a variety of tools & machines to manufacture a small project.
 Most importantly, student self-direct their own learning by following and managing procedures where they ultimately realize a solution and learn the challenges involved with small scale project management.
 Students will construct a small project where they will learn how to safely process materials using a variety of manufacturing methods and resources.
-In addition, (Continued)
+In addition, students will learn about the process of design by reading working drawings and applying fractional measurement to design, develop lines and create a variety of drawings.
+Students will solve drawing problems by using the geometric construction drawing method and will develop 2-D CADD (Computer Aided Drawing &